This policy statement is effective as of September 24, 2018, and as modified effective December 16, 2019.

 - Device ID

-Users may choose to provide personal information through DMI websites.
-The ways in which users may provide the personal information, and the types of information users may submit, are as follows:
+Users may choose to provide Personal Data through DMI websites.
+The ways in which users may provide the Personal Data, and the types of data Users may submit, are as follows:

-- Request Technical Support: If a user requests technical support online, DMI will ask for information necessary to complete the transaction, such as name, location, and information about computer hardware, software, and the nature of the problem the user is experiencing.
-DMI may retain non-personal information concerning technical issues to provide the user with continuing support.
+- Request Technical Support: If a User requests technical support online, DMI will ask for information necessary to complete the transaction, such as name, location, and information about computer hardware, software, and the nature of the problem the user is experiencing.
+DMI may retain non-Personal Data concerning technical issues to provide the user with continuing support.
 This information may be made available to technical specialists in order to improve service for similar technical issues encountered by end users.

 - Careers: Users may be able to submit a resume and other information online to apply for a job with DMI.
-DMI may ask users to provide email address, residence, education, work experience, and other personal information typically found on a resume.
-Personal information collected from a resume may be aggregated with information from third parties when verifying the veracity of the personal information provided.
+DMI may ask Users to provide email address, residence, education, work experience, and other Personal Data typically found on a resume.
+DMI may aggregate Personal Data, collected from a resume, with information from third parties when verifying the veracity of the Personal Data provided.

-- Public Forums and Blog Comment: Users may provide personal information in DMI’s publicly-accessible blog or community forums.
+- Public Forums and Blog Comment: Users may provide Personal Data in DMI’s publicly accessible blog or community forums.
 Users should be aware that any information provided in these areas may be read, collected, and used by other users who access the blog or forums.

-- Testimonial: DMI posts customer testimonials on DMI websites which may contain personal information.
-We do obtain users consent via email prior to posting the testimonial in order to post the users name along with the testimonial.
+- Testimonial: DMI posts customer testimonials, which may contain Personal Data, on DMI websites.
+DMI obtains User consent via email prior to posting the testimonial in order to post the users name along with the testimonial.

-- DMI as Services and Solutions Provider: DMI may obtain various types of personal information about users of clients, subcontractors, and business partners.
+- DMI as Services and Solutions Provider: DMI may obtain various types of Personal Data about Users.
 This may include:

-- Contact information (points of contact (POCs), addresses, phone and fax numbers, and email addresses)
+- Contact information (points of contact), addresses, phone and fax numbers, and email addresses)